Watchdog leaves EU banks in dark on capital

 The move could allow it to avoid a potentially punitive fresh state-aid inquiry by the European Commission.
 It has been ordered by the Commission to sell Eurohypo by the end of 2014 as a condition for approving state aid in 2008/09.

-Rivals BNP Paribas and Credit Agricole and banks in Italy, Spain, Germany, Britain and Ireland are also deleveraging aggressively to meet tougher capital rules and ease funding strains.
+Rivals BNP Paribas (BNPP.PA) and Credit Agricole (CAGR.PA) and banks in Italy, Spain, Germany, Britain and Ireland are also deleveraging aggressively to meet tougher capital rules and ease funding strains.

 That could put more pressure on sovereign debt or squeeze lending to the economy, according to a report prepared for the Ecofin meeting.